AbrarSaad142/alx-system_engineering-devops/0x00-shell_basics/README.md

-REadme file prints the absolute path name of the current working directory
+REadme file display the contents list of your current directory.